ExpressVPN’s bug bounty program

 ExpressVPN operates thousands of VPN servers and makes cross-platform VPN applications for all major operating systems as well as routers and browser extensions.

 ExpressVPN takes the security of its applications and services seriously.
-We have offered an in-house bug bounty program for years and have awarded thousands of dollars to security researchers.
+We have offered an in-house bug bounty program for years and have awarded tens of thousands of dollars to security researchers.
 We value excellent engineering and are always looking for ways to improve the security of our products and services.

 The following products and services are in scope: